Creating value and driving growth for CPG brands in 2022 starts with optimizing the value of data

 The delivery of consistent, rich content to retail and distribution partners is an essential aspect of creating engaging product/brand experience.
 It requires a proven solution to extract value from data by connecting, enriching, governing and syndicating it, to get it to anyone, anywhere, exactly when they need it.
 Implementing an integrated solution for master data management is an ideal approach that eliminates silos and integrates data across systems and domains, and with third-party resources and partners.

-MDM’s ability to help resolve these data challenges and set the stage for success may not be as familiar to everyone.
-Following are common questions CPG leaders often have, along with insight into how Stibo Systems cloud-native MDM solutions can address them.
+Master data management’s ability to help resolve these data challenges and set the stage for success may not be as familiar to everyone.
+Following are common questions CPG leaders often have, along with insight into how Stibo Systems cloud-native master data management solutions can address them.

-Five common questions about driving success in CPG with MDM
+5 common questions about driving success in CPG with master data management

-1. How does MDM help share information more efficiently with partners?
+1. How does master data management help share information more efficiently with partners?

 A simple example is, responding to every individual new item request from retailers can be time consuming and challenging.
-MDM with integrated product data syndication (PDS) is ideal for addressing this need.
+Master data management with integrated PDX syndication is ideal for addressing this need.
 Among many innovations is the data catalog, which streamlines and expedites the process, enabling manufacturers to share their full catalog with retailers, giving them the ability to pull the product data and rich, accurate content they need exactly when they need it.